AllenJue/Chess-llm-puzzles/README.md

 # Chess Puzzle Evaluator

 A Python project for evaluating chess puzzles using OpenAI models and the Glicko-2 rating system.
+Using GPT-3.5-Turbo-Instruct, the model performs surprisingly well for complete Lichess puzzles with an accuracy of about 55%.
+This is likely lower than expected, as the prompt results in inconsistently-formatted outputs, which requires a robust parser to find the expected move.

 ## Quick Setup